Miller202/Miller/README.md

 ## Hello world! <img src="assets/Earth.gif" width="30px">

-- ✍ Undergraduate in Computer Science at UFAL;
+- ✍ Graduate in computer science - UFAL;
 - :construction_worker: Backend Developer at Mesha Technology.
 - :pencil: Data analyst and Researcher at the ministry of Education (MEC) and NEES(UFAL).